 River Flows in You by Yiruma

 “River Flows” sounds absolutely ethereal when played on the piano, but the harp really adds an extra dimension to it (plus, not everyone can do it justice like Yiruma).
-Since it actually falls under the classical music umbrella in its original format, it’s a solid choice for a harp solo.
+Since it actually falls under the classical music umbrella in its original format, it’s one of the best harp songs for a wedding.
 Bonus tip: If you really want to take it to the next level, think about asking a pair of performers to do a piano and harp duet, you won’t be disappointed by the results.
+Video by Chantal Dube, The Harpist.

 Find wedding musicians on WeddingWire »